leionion/solana-raydium-volume-bot/README.md

 #### c) Volume Simulation

-Conduct a simulation to calculate Jito tip fees and Raydium 5bps charges, allowing you to understand the complete cost associated with achieving target volumes.
+Conduct a simulation to calculate Jito tip fees and Raydium 5bps charges, allowing you to understand the complete cost associated with achieving target volume.

 #### d) Execute Volume Transactions